Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures

-When $K$ reaches the value $L_{d-1}$, the speed of growth is limited by the inverse of the time needed for the $d-1$ dimensional critical droplet to cover an entire face of the droplet.
-This time corresponds to the $d-1$ dimensional relaxation time in infinite volume and the droplet reaches its asymptotic speed, of order $\exp(-\beta \kappa_{d-1})$.
-The time needed to grow a critical droplet into a supercritical droplet travelling at the asymptotic speed is
+When $K$ reaches the value $L_{d-1}$, the speed of growth is limited by the inverse of the time needed for the $(d-1)$-dimensional critical droplet to cover an entire face of the droplet.
+This time corresponds to the $(d-1)$-dimensional relaxation time in infinite volume, and the droplet reaches its asymptotic speed, of order $\exp(-\beta\kappa_{d-1})$.
+The time needed to grow a critical droplet into a supercritical droplet traveling at the asymptotic speed is

-and, for $d\geq 2$, this is still of order $\exp(\beta \Gamma_{d-1})$.
+and, for $d\geq2$, this is still of order $\exp(\beta\Gamma_{d-1})$.
 With the help of the above facts, we can estimate the relaxation time in a box of side length $\exp(\beta L)$.
-Suppose that the origin is covered by a large supercritical droplet at time $\exp(\beta \kappa)$.
-If this droplet is born at distance $\frac{1}{2}\exp(\beta K)$, then nucleation has occurred inside the box $\L( \exp(\beta K))$ and the initial critical droplet has grown into a droplet of diameter $\frac{1}{2}\exp(\beta K)$ in order to reach the origin.
+Suppose that the origin is covered by a large supercritical droplet at time $\exp(\beta\kappa)$.
+If this droplet is born at distance $\frac{1}{2}\exp(\beta K)$, then nucleation has occurred inside the box $\L( \exp(\beta K))$, and the initial critical droplet has grown into a droplet of diameter $\frac{1}{2}\exp(\beta K)$ in order to reach the origin.
 This scenario needs a time